Codelab / 05 Introduction to Python / Lesson Document

 Classes, Objects, and Instances

-- Finally, there’s the specific, singular individual dog that we can point to.
+- Finally, there’s the specific, singular individual dog that we can both name and point to.
 “Rocky is a surpassingly fine dog.”

 In a programming language, these catagories are useful to illustrate the relationship of classes, objects, and instances

-- The abstract idea of a thing can be described as a “class” or “type” (we can use these more or less interchangeably).
+- The abstract idea of a thing can be described as a “type.”

-- The anonymous, but concrete idea of a thing is described as an “object”.
+- The concrete idea of a thing is described as an “class”.

 This will be clearer once we start to put these terms into practice.
 Let’s take a look back at the last bit of code.